-1.2.2 Logging in to the Orchestrator Server
+1.2.2 Logging in to the Orchestrator Server Console

-You can log into the ZENworks Orchestrator by:
+You can log into the ZENworks Orchestrator Console using these steps:

 - 1 Open a command terminal.

-- 2 Change to the /opt/novell/zenworks/zos/server/bin/ directory.
+- 2 Change to the /opt/novell/zenworks/zos/server/bin/directory.

 - 3 Enter ./zoc.

 - 4 Click on your allowed managed grid.

 - 5 Enter your username and password.